freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 which can either fail with an **E** or succeed with an **A**.
 The distinction is very important, a value of **ZIO[R,E,A]** can be rerun as many times as you require as it's the description of a program.
 You can't do the same with a Fiber[E,A], because it represents something that is already running.

 **Fiber[E,A]** is in many ways the equivalent of a **Future[A]**, except it explicitly tracks how it can fail.
-Another really important distinction is that a
-**Fiber[E,A]** when interpreted by the ZIO runtime environment runs as a green thread, whereas a Future will run directly on a OS thread.
+**Fiber[E,A]** when interpreted by the ZIO runtime environment runs as a green thread.
 The ability to have multiple green threads running concurrently on a single OS thread lets us save a lot of resources (especially if all of our IO uses non-blocking operations).

 A **Fiber[E,A]** is created by calling *fork* on a value of type **ZIO[R,E,A]**, this tells the runtime environment to run the program described